Bonus Download: Grab my free Color Theory Cheat Sheet.

 4 Value Notan

-For subjects which have 4 or more distinct value groups, you could use a 4 value notan.
-For this you would use white, light gray, dark gray, black.
+For subjects that have 4 or more distinct value groups, you could use a 4 value notan.
+For this, you would use white, light gray, dark gray, and black.

 For the painting below by Ilya Repin, I provide 2, 3 and 4 value notans to demonstrate the differences between them.
 The 4 value notan seems to be useful in this case to capture some of the subtleties of the painting.